labwc/labwc/docs/labwc-config.5.md

-% labwc(5)
+% labwc-config(5)
 % Johan Malm
-% 7 Aug, 2020
+% 31 Aug, 2020

 # NAME

-labwc - Configuration files
+labwc - Configuration

 # CONFIGURATION

-There are two configuration files which control the look and behaviour of labwc, namely rc.xml and themerc.
-The configuration aims to be compatible with Openbox, but there are some differences which are pointed out throughout this man page.
+The configuration aims to be compatible with Openbox, but there are some differences which are pointed out throughout the man pages.

 Adhering to XDG Base Directory Specification, configuration files will be searched for in the following order:

 - `${XDG_CONFIG_HOME:-$HOME/.config}/labwc`
 - `${XDG_CONFIG_DIRS:-/etc/xdg}/labwc`